jianliu10/jianliu.github.io/_posts/2018-09-01-technical-note-2018.md

 ## oracle ##

- heap table(== heap organized table),
+- heap table(== heap organized table),
- clustered index (index organized table, the cluster key is the primary key, actual rows are stored in tree nodes),
+- clustered index (index organized table, the cluster key is the primary key, actual rows are stored in tree nodes),
- non-clustered index (the tree nodes store the physical locations of the actual rows in disk)
+- non-clustered index (the tree nodes store the physical locations of the actual rows in disk)
- b-tree index (on columns with high cardinality), used in frequent DML operations.
+- b-tree index (on columns with high cardinality), used in frequent DML operations.
- bitmap index (on columns with low cadinality), used in write-once read-many application, such as overnight batch load in DW. expensive to update bitmap index.
+- bitmap index (on columns with low cadinality), used in write-once read-many application, such as overnight batch load in DW. expensive to update bitmap index.

 ## microservice, design patterns, RESTful API design  ##

-****data join****
-two desings:
+**data join**
+Use two types of designs to handle data join in microservice architecture:

 - use public REST API to read data from other service, join data from other service and data from this servcie in client application,
-- or use data event to publish data changes from the data's master service to other services. cache the data in the service local db. then join in the service's local database,
+- use data event to publish data changes from the data's master service to other services. cache the data in the service local db. then join in the service's local database,

-****distributed transactions design use workflow or sage.****
+**distributed transactions design**
+Use workflow or sage designs to handle distributed transactions in microservice architecture.